GrazonJS/Projects/cts/README.md

-# Chit chat
+# Chit chat 🤖
 <summary>
-    A Generative AI chatbot model that is capable of answering questions related to National museum of India
+    A Generative AI chatbot model build on langchain that is capable of answering questions related to National museum of India
 </summary>

 ## Requirements